-Developing the RIBA Stage 3 design concept to provide an energy efficient solution and to meet the requirements of the individual tenancies.
+Our team developed the RIBA Stage 2 concept to provide an energy-efficient solution to meet the requirements of the individual tenancies.

-Following the Stage 3 Concept Design, Waldeck were appointed to develop the design to RIBA stage 4, utilising BIM to provide a fully designed Mechanical & Electrical (M&E) package for tender.
+Following the RIBA Stage 3 concept design, Waldeck were appointed to develop the design to RIBA Stage 4 utilising Building Information Modelling (BIM) to provide a fully designed package for tender.

-Waldeck liaised with the fit out contractor to determine the requirements of the individual tenancies in terms of power, ventilation, water and gas requirements.
+We also liaised with the fit-out contractor to determine the requirements of the individual tenancies in terms of power, ventilation, water and gas requirements.
 These requirements enabled the main plant and service distributions to be developed.

 Waldeck provided Building Information Modelling at RIBA Stage 4 using Revit MEP.
 The Revit add-in, MagiCAD was utilised to provide a full suite of system design calculations within the software and to size equipment, bringing in M&E equipment families from the MagiCAD online database iCloud.